IDAES/idaes-pse/ui/modelvis/idaes-model-vis/README.md

 This is a ui component to the IDAES project.
 The FlowsheetSerializer module will serialize a flowsheet into a .idaes.vis file which this extension will render in JupyterLab.

 Install
-From the top of the git repo
+From the top of your git clone
 Follow all instructions to import and install idaes `conda install -c conda-forge nodejs jupyterlab`
 `cd ui/modelvis/idaes-model-vis`